OpenRepositoriesConference/Super-Simple-Static-Sustainable/preso/index.md

 <img src='Slide5.png' alt='Simple export of Zip + HTML in Easy Open Format  | Hyeokjin Kwon (TU Delft / 4TU.ResearchData) ::  :: ' title='Slide: 5' border='1'  width='85%%'/>

+Hyeokjin Kwon (TU Delft / 4TU.ResearchData):  I am a software engineer maintaining https://data.4tu.nl/.
+One of my goals for our in-house made software is to keep it simple and small.
+I registered for this session to know if there’s anything I can learn more about.

+Worked on adding more information to zip downloads in the repository he works on and is investigating RO-Crate.